markhorsburgh/cpp-sense-hat/README.md

-# c-sense-hat
+# cpp-sense-hat
-C interface to the Raspbery Pi Sense HAT
+C++ interface to the Raspbery Pi Sense HAT